divergio/CloudFaker/README.md

-## CloudFaker: The DRY RESTful API-specification and dummy server program
+## CloudFaker: Generate Dummy HTTP server from API Specification

 Specify your API in one place, CloudFaker automatically generates a dummy server to use for protyping, as well as Markdown documentation for your server team (and maybe more things in the future).